-One relatively recent case highlights the importance of a city attorney clarifying his role when dealing with city employees.
-In State v.
+State v.
 DeAngelis, during an ongoing corruption investigation, an assistant city attorney tape-recorded conversations with an assistant police chief who was a subject of the investigation.
-During the assistant chief's subsequent prosecution for aggravated perjury, the trial court recordings suppressed the as privileged communications.
-The Court of Appeals agreed, holding that the conversations were subject to the attorney-client privilege, which is held by the client.
+During the assistant chief's subsequent prosecution for the trial aggravated perjury, court suppressed the recordings as privileged The Court of Appeals communications. agreed, holding that the conversations were subject to the attorney-client privilege, which is held by the client.
 In reaching this conclusion, the Court first determined that a privileged relationship existed between the officer and the attorney, who regularly advised individual police officers in their official capacity.
 The Court next considered the attorney's failure to clarify her role.
 The Court cited extensively from comment 4 of Rule 1.12, which reads:

-"4.
-There are times when the organization's interests may be or become adverse to those of one or more of its constituents.
-In such circumstances the lawyer should advise any constituent, whose interest the lawyer finds adverse to that of the organization of the conflict or potential conflict of interest, that the lawyer cannot represent such constituent, and that such person may to obtain independent representation.
-Care should be taken individual assure that theunderstands that, when there is such adversity of interest, the lawyer for the organization cannot provide legal representation for that constituent individual, and discussion that between the lawyer for the organization and the individual may not be privileged insofar as that individual is concerned."
+There are times when the organization's interests may be or become adverse to those of one or more constituents. its such circumstances the lawyer should advise any constituent, whose interest the lawyer finds adverse to that of the organization of the conflict or potential conflict of interest, that the lawyer cannot represent such constituent, and that such person may wish to obtain independent representation. should be taken to assure that the individual understands that, when there is such adversity of interest, the lawyer for the organization cannot provide legal representation for that constituent individual, and that discussion between the lawyer for the organization and the individual may not be privileged insofar as that individual is concerned."